core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 5. Signal the usage of this approach, by including the new EDHOC Option defined in {{edhoc-option}} into the EDHOC + OSCORE request.

+With the same Server, the Client MUST NOT have more than one simultaneous outstanding interaction (see {{Section 4.7 of RFC7252}}) consisting of an EDHOC + OSCORE request and whose EDHOC data are intended to the EDHOC session with the same connection identifier C_R.

 ## Server Processing {#server-processing}

 In order to process a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.